QuasiQuasiQuasi/EdgeAi/README.md

+THIS README WAS NOT CHANGED FROM THE ORIGIN REPO

 # Edge AI Movement Tracker: Fitting a Neural Network into a tiny device

 Welcome to the companion repository for our video: **https://youtu.be/7ECAZgulMkc**.